 Novelty designs also came about to add some fun into fashion.
-Pretty decorations and cute appliques were the norm for the 1950s sweater that now fit a little tighter, creating a generation of “sweater girls.”
-By the 1960s, all things fancy and fitted were out and in place a simple boxy with a handmade look reflected the new street culture.
+Pretty decorations and cute appliques were the norm for the 1950s sweater that now fit a little tighter, creating a generation of “Sweater Girls.”
+By the 1960s, all things fancy and fitted were out; in their place was a simple boxy sweater with a handmade look reflected the new street culture.

-The changes were mild in design with each decade reflecting cultural shifts and the invention of new yarns and knitting techniques.
+The changes were mild in design, with each decade reflecting cultural shifts and the invention of new yarns and knitting techniques.
 Let’s take a look at them in more detail.

 The 1940s are called the “Golden Age of Knitting.”
 Entire magazines were dedicated to home knitting patterns.
 Most home or women’s magazines also included free patterns for knitting sweaters for the entire family.
 During the war years when new yarn was expensive, an old knit sweater was often unraveled and reworked into new designs.
-Because of this, colors were no longer just solid but included trims in contrasting colors.
+Because of this, colors were no longer just solid, but included trims in contrasting colors.

-A few fashion designers started to incorporate sweaters into evening wear by lining them in the dress material and adding beading, sequins, embroidery, or appliques.
+A few fashion designers started to incorporate sweaters into eveningwear by lining them in the dress material and adding beading, sequins, embroidery, or appliques.
 This advanced the utility sweater into something of glamour.
 However, since so few could afford new evening ensembles, the ready to wear market started adding embellishments to its daywear sweaters and patterns.

 Instead of attaching appliques to create design, the later 1940s started to see designs knit into the sweater itself.
-These again were cheerful themes of animals, hobbies or big patterns like wide stripes and windowpane.
+These again were cheerful themes of animals, hobbies, or big patterns like wide stripes and windowpanes.
 Adding small designs also helped women recycle old knit items into a new garment.
 These cheerful details uplifted spirits during hard times.